jwarford1/BestBuyExam/README.md

 # BestBuyExam
 ## Description

-This demo uses Selenium Grid and the Page Obect Model to sastifies the interview question requirements.
+This demo uses Selenium Grid and the Page Obect Model to sastify the interview question requirements.
 Selenium Grid uses a central hub and one or more nodes to execute webdirver tests.
 For this demo I have a single node configured to run with the Chrome driver.
 A node can be also be confgured for multiple driver versions, and has default versions as wel.